benedictchen/ultibiker/README.md

 # UltiBiker 🚴‍♂️

-**Cycling Sensor Data Aggregation Platform**
+**Multi-Platform Cycling Sensor Data Aggregation Platform**

-A TypeScript-based platform for aggregating and analyzing cycling sensor data from ANT+ and Bluetooth devices.
+A TypeScript monorepo platform for real-time cycling sensor data aggregation across web, mobile, and desktop applications.

+> **📱 Multi-Platform Vision**: Web • Mobile • Desktop • CLI

 ## ⚠️ **NO MOCK/FAKE CODE POLICY**

 **UltiBiker only works with REAL sensors and REAL data.**

 - ❌ **NO mock sensors**
 - ❌ **NO fake data**
 - ❌ **NO demo/test devices**
 - ❌ **NO simulated readings**

 **This application REQUIRES real ANT+ or Bluetooth cycling sensors to function.**

-If you don't have real sensors, this application will not work for you.
-We do not provide any fake or simulated sensor data as this would compromise the integrity of real cycling performance data.

 ## 🚀 Quick Start